 The role of data in preparing for future pandemics

 Good-quality data that can be disaggregated from the national to local levels are therefore important in facing (global) pandemics in Africa – as well as in planning for inclusive and sustainable recovery and growth on the continent.

 One example of ACEIR’s aim to help inform and stimulate poverty and inequality policy discussions on the continent is the centre’s series of inequality trends country reports.
 The first three were published in collaboration with the national statistics agencies of Ghana, Kenya, and South Africa, and the Agence Française de Développement as part of the Research Facility on Inequality funded by the European Union.

 Prof. Leibbrandt pointed out that these diagnostics reflected pre-COVID-19 inequalities in those three countries.
 With similar diagnostics underway in other African countries, this research also can serve as a useful resource to compare changes in poverty and inequality as a result of the pandemic.

 He concluded that the increased employment and growth on the African continent since the late 1990s didn’t translate into less poverty, especially in extremely unequal countries like South Africa.

 “The COVID-19 pandemic again reminded us of the ongoing high levels of deprivations and vulnerabilities experienced by most people on the continent because of poverty and inequality.”

-Prof Leibbrandt’s take-home message for policymakers was clear: the challenge of inclusive growth must be tackled with a developmental strategy that reduces absolute poverty and inequality by raising income levels and growth and dealing with distribution and distributional changes.
+Prof. Leibbrandt’s take-home message for policymakers was clear: the challenge of inclusive growth must be tackled with a developmental strategy that reduces absolute poverty and inequality by raising income levels and growth and dealing with distribution and distributional changes.

-Watch keynote address:
+Watch the keynote address: